-Open house is on Wednesday and Thursday from 11:00 a.m. to 12:00 p.m. to address any questions or concerns you have for the Mail Room, R&D and the Records Office areas.
+Open house is on Wednesday and Thursday from 11:00 a.m. to 12:00 p.m. to address any questions or concerns you have for the Mail Room, R&D, and the Records Office areas.
 Mailing out hobby craft items are as follows: Kansas on Wednesdays and Nebraska on Thursdays.

 For all outgoing Legal or Special Mail, you will need to meet the CSD staff in the Administration Building at 7:15 a.m.
-Each letter is to be sealed, "Legal Mail" written on the front of the envelope and be addressed to an authorized legal address.
+Monday through Friday.
+For inmates temporarily housed at the county jail, you will follow the rules of that county jail for sending out all mail including legal/special/certified mail.
+Inmates in the local hospital will send all outgoing mail, including legal/special/certified mail, via the duty officer or unit team when they conduct their weekly rounds.
+In addition to the previous stated outgoing mail requirement, each letter is to be sealed, "Legal Mail" written on the front of the envelope and be addressed to an authorized legal address.
 You must show your Identification Card when dropping off this mail.

 Incoming Legal or Special Mail will be handled by the mailroom staff.
 Each inmate will be called within 24 hours of the mail being received from the post office, which is in accordance with Bureau Policy.
-The inmate will be called to the FPC Administration Building between 9:00 a.m. and 10:00 a.m. to pick up their legal mail.
+The inmate will be called to the FPC Administration Building between 3:30 p.m. and 4:00 p.m. to pick up their legal mail.
 The inmate must have their inmate identification card on them to receive this mail.
 If you miss this time frame, you will be placed on call-out for the next morning during our legal mail open house.
 If you miss the call-out for any other reason except an institution emergency, you will receive an incident report.
 The inmates will sign for receiving this mail, and it will be opened and searched for contraband prior to being handed to the inmate.
 All unauthorized items will be rejected and dealt with in accordance to policy.
-Incoming Legal/Special Mail must be clearly marked with "Special Mail - Open Only In The Presence of The Inmate," and the sender's name must be properly identified with their title in the return address section for this mail to be handled in that manner.
+Incoming Legal/Special Mail must be clearly marked with "Special Mail \ Open Only In The Presence of Inmate," and the sender's name must be properly identified with their title in the return address section for this mail to be handled in that manner.
 All mail is treated in accordance with the United States Postal Service Regulations.
 The Federal Bureau of Prisons (BOP) Program Statement on Correspondence and the Mail Management Manual are on file in the Law Library.

-For the special housing unit legal mail, the mail room staff will deliver it to the Special Housing Unit.
+For inmates at the County Jail or outside hospital, the mail room staff will deliver any legal/special/certified mail directly to your location.
 The inmate's identification card will be used to ensure the right inmate is receiving the mail.
 The legal mail will be opened and searched for contraband prior to being handed to the inmate.
 All unauthorized items will be rejected and dealt with accordance to policy.

 You are not allowed to correspond with inmates confined at other federal or state correctional institutions without prior written approval.
 The Chief Executive Officer is the approving official for federal to state correspondence.
 This approval must be on file in the mailroom prior to corresponding.
-The Unit Managers at both facilities are the approving official for federal to federal to federal authorization.
+The Unit Managers at both facilities are the approving official for federal to federal authorization.
 This approval must be loaded into the system by the counselor prior to corresponding.